LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs

 \section{Experiments}

-In this section, we conduct comprehensive experiments to evaluate the performance of the proposed \model, answering the following questions: \begin{itemize}[leftmargin=1em] \item \textbf{RQ1:} How does \smodel perform compared with the existing methods across various database schemas and a broad range of storage constraints? \item \textbf{RQ2:} Given that the optimization objective in the recommendation process is the estimated cost calculated by what-if caller, can these indexes effectively enhance the actual execution performance of the workload? \item \textbf{RQ3:} Is the proposed pipeline in \smodel strongly associated with the underlying LLM, that is, whether it is still effective when migrating to other LLM backbones? \item \textbf{RQ4:} Considering that \smodel consists of multiple components, how do they enhance the overall performance of the index recommendation pipeline? \item \textbf{RQ5:} Could \smodel be transferred to other scenarios beyond the in-context demonstrations?
-Here, we primarily investigate its generalization capability under varying storage constraints and database schemas. \end{itemize}
+In this section, we conduct comprehensive experiments to evaluate the performance of our proposed \model, answering the following questions: \begin{itemize}[leftmargin=1em] \item \textbf{RQ1:} How does \smodel improve the workload performance compared with the existing methods across various database schemas and storage constraints? \item \textbf{RQ2:} How does the cost, in terms of efficiency and overhead (i.e., LLM API expense), incurred by our \smodel compare with that of existing methods during online recommendation? \item \textbf{RQ3:} Considering that \smodel consists of multiple components, how do they enhance the overall performance of the index recommendation pipeline? \item \textbf{RQ4:} How about the additional overheads of our \smodel during offline preparation?